mastaehe/bonsaiai.github.io/source/includes/cpp-library-reference/_event.html.md

 ###### std::shared_ptr<InklingMessage> initial_state
 Directly manipulate to reflect the state resulting from sim environment reset.

-See `InklingMessage` API for detail.
+See `InklingMessage` header for details.

 ## SimulateEvent Class
 Signals that the **BRAIN** is ready to receive the simulator state resulting from